Anatomic Bridles

 Do I need a special bit for an anatomical bridle?

-No, you don't need a special bit for an anatomical bridle.
+No, you don't need a special bit for an anatomical Bridle.
 Most models fit regular bits as long as the size is correct for the horse.

-Can you compete with anatomical bridles?
+Can you ride shows with anatomical bridles?